bas-amop/PolarRoute-server/README.md

 For development, also install and use the development tools:
 1. `pre-commit install`

+A number of helpful development tools are made available through the `Makefile`, to see a description of each of these commands, run `make` (with no arguments) from the top-level of this directory.

 ### Configuration

 Configuration may either be achieved with config files or environment variables.